stjordanis/topologies/distributed_unet/Horovod/README.md

-# UNet with Horovod (README under construction)
+UNet with Horovod

-UNet architecture for Multimodal Brain Tumor Segmentation, built with TensorFlow and optimized for multi-node execution on Intel Skylake servers.
+This repository contains code for multimodal brain tumor segmentation with U-Net.
+Horovod is used to initiate any combination of single/multiple worker training runs on one or more nodes.

 ## Setup